telerik/winforms-docs/scheduler/data-binding/scheduler-mapping.md

 # Scheduler Mapping

-The __SchedulerMapping__ class is responsible for mapping a single property from the data source to a
-        scheduler property, which allows you to specify convert callback methods in order to convert values to and from the data source if needed.
+The __SchedulerMapping__ class is responsible for mapping a single property from the data source to a scheduler property, which allows you to specify convert callback methods in order to convert values to and from the data source if needed.

 ## Overview

 To associate a field with a different type then the scheduler type, for example, a Background ID that is written as a string in the database:

-1. Create two methods with the following signatures:#_[C#]_
+1\.
+Create two methods with the following signatures:

 {{source=..\SamplesCS\Scheduler\DataBinding\SchedulerMapping1.cs region=backgroundCallback}}
 {{source=..\SamplesVB\Scheduler\DataBinding\SchedulerMapping1.vb region=backgroundCallback}}